Tarektouati/vue-use-web/docs/functions/README.md

 ## Features

-- Reactive Web APIs APIs that is compatible with Vue.js.
+- Reactive Web APIs that are compatible with Vue.js.
 - Graceful degradation for old browsers and denied permissions.
 - Maintains similarities to the original APIs as close as possible.
 - Written in TypeScript.